bucanbenmutlu/Carelink-edge/README.md

 The goal of this project is to help caregivers and care facilities track residents, record incidents, and (in the future) receive real-time alerts from physical devices.

-This repository is currently an early-stage MVP / proof of concept.

 ---

 ## Features